ismailceylan/ast-generator/README.md

 //                    ^  <= cursor moved here
 ```

-The `space` constant is a group of all known whitespace characters, as we mentioned before.
+The `space` constant is an array of all known whitespace characters, as we mentioned before.
 With this, it consumes every kind of whitespace and stops at the first non-whitespace character.

-Situation symbols like `beginning`, `ending`, `newline`, or `endline` are not meaningful for the `consume` sequence.
+Situation symbols like `beginning`, `ending`, `newline`, or `endline` are not meaningful for the `consume` sequence, so you shouldn't use them over this method.

 <!-- For example, `as` method will create a sub-ast node and put captured data by sequence into it and this sub node will be placed into component's ast node.